-The goal of providing the commemorative coins was to recognize and salute the hard-working Pilots and the job they perform.
-If proudly displayed by the Pilot, an eye-catching coin could also be a conversation starter that leads others to learn about the important work the Pilots do, while simultaneously spreading the word about the Port.
+The reason and the goal of presenting the commemorative coins was to salute and recognize the hard-working Pilots and the job they perform.
+Secondarily, if proudly displayed by the Pilot, an eye-catching coin could also be a conversation starter that leads others to learn about the important work the Pilots do, while simultaneously spreading the word about the Port's location and international trade operation.